Greenburgh at a Glance

-All Greenburgh Central Schools are accredited by and designated as a school district in good standing by the NYSED.
+- All Greenburgh Central Schools are accredited by and designated as a school district in good standing by the NYSED.

 - We offer the International Baccalaureate programs (IB) for its students in grades K–12 and offers the IB Diploma Programme.

 - The New York School Quality Index gives Greenburgh Central Schools a range of quality scores from 75.7 to 98.5, out of a possible score of 100.

-  - Greenburgh Central's enrollment has increased, year after year, for the past decade, with an additional 300 families enrolling students in 2017-18.
+- Greenburgh Central's enrollment has increased, year after year, for the past decade, with an additional 300 families enrolling students.

-  - 89% of Greenburgh Central's 180 teachers hold master's degree + credits, and 9% hold doctorate degrees.
+- 89% of Greenburgh Central's 180 teachers hold master's degrees + credits, and 9% hold doctorate degrees.

 Lee F. Jackson Elementary School (LFJ)